-The requirements of the University as described in the Undergraduate Education sec-1. tion of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Criminal Justice.
-The University's Tier II writing requirement for the Criminal Justice major is met by completing one of the following courses: Criminal Justice 434, 456, 466, or 485.
+The requirements of the University as described in the Undergraduate Education section of this catalog; 120 credits, including general elective credits, are required for the Bachelor of Arts degree in Criminal Justice.

+The University's Tier II writing requirement for the Criminal Justice major is met by completing one of the following courses: Criminal Justice 434, 445, 456, 466, or 485.
 Those courses are referenced in item 3. a.
 (3) below.

-The requirements of the College of Social Science for the Bachelor of Arts degree.
-The following requirements for the major: 3 CREDITS The following courses in the School of Criminal Justice: а 40 (1) All of the following Prerequisite Courses (12 credits): CJ 110 Introduction to Criminal Justice 4
+- The requirements of the College of Social Science for the Bachelor of Arts degree. - The following requirements for the major:

-220
+CREDITS The following courses in the School of Criminal Justice:

+(1) All of th ne follo wing Prerequisite Courses (12 credits):

+CJ 110 Introduction to Criminal Justice

-Criminology
+CJ 220 Criminology

-4

-292
+CJ 275 Criminal Procedure

-Methods of Criminal Justice Research
+CJ 292 Methods of Criminal Justice Research 3

-4

-CJ CJ All of the following Core Courses (15 or 16 credits): (2) 335 Police Process CJ C.I 365 Corrections Process 4 CJ 375 (3) A minimum of 12 credits from the following courses including 3 credits in Criminal Justice 434, 456, 466, or 485: CJ CJ CJ CJ Justice.
-CJ 425 432 433 434 Investigative Procedures...
-435 3 455 456 465 466 471 CJ CJ 474 485 Asset Protection Management (W)3 490 Independent Study . . .
-491
+(2) Two or three of the following courses (6 to 9 credits):

+. , CJ 335 Policing

+CJ 365 Corrections

+CJ 355 Juvenile Justice

+CJ 385 Private Security

+(3) Nine to 12 cre dits from the following courses including

+3 credi ts in C riminal Justice 434, 445, 456, 466, or 485.
+At

+least 9 credits s must be at the 400-level.

+CJ 210 Introduction to Forensic Science4

+CJ 235 Investigation Procedures3

+CJ 400H Honors Study

+CJ 421 Minorities, Crime, and Social Policy 3

+CJ 422 Comparative and Historical Criminal

+Justice3

+CJ 425 Women and Criminal Justice 3

+CJ 432 Community Policing

+CJ 433 Law Enforcement Intelligence Operations 3

+CJ 434 Police Administration (W)

+CJ 445 Cyber-Crime and Cyber-Security (W) 3

+CJ 455 Delinquency and Treatment Approaches 3

+CJ 456 Criminal Careers and Career Criminals (W) 3

+CJ 465 Correctional Programming and Analysis3

+CJ 466 Corrections Organizations and Systems (W) .
+3

+CJ 471 Law of Corrections

+CJ 474 Law and Criminal Justice Policy 4

+CJ 485 Asset Protection Management (W)3

+CJ 490 Independent Study 1 to 3

+C.I 491 Topics in Criminal Justice 2 to 4

-UNDERGRADUATE SPECIALIZATION IN SECURITY MANAGEMENT
+SPECIALIZATION IN SECURITY MANAGEMENT